- Garden / Landscaping / Patio — 253

-Eco Friendly: Pollen, dust and other contaminants are mostly carried through the air, Spray foam insulation stops air and moisture from infiltrating which means it will keep dusts and pollens out.
+Eco Friendly: Pollen, dust, and other contaminants are mostly carried through the air, Spray foam insulation stops air and moisture from infiltrating which means it will keep specks of dust and pollens out.

 It also protects your home from mold growth and water damage caused by condensation and moisture.
-It is also more environment friendly than other alternatives like fiberglass which leave glass particles floating in the air during installation and which can hold moisture where mold and mildew can flourish and doesn’t contain formaldehyde.
+It is also more environmentally friendly than other alternatives like fiberglass which leaves glass particles floating in the air during installation and which can hold moisture where mold and mildew can flourish and doesn’t contain formaldehyde.

 Spray foam insulation also adds strength to the structure of the building improving the integrity of your walls and roof, you notice less creaking because the tightly packed foam between your walls reinforces them and make them less susceptible to winds.

-As mentioned above, SPF is more expensive than other insulation alternatives, but SPF is also the best insulation methods in the world today.
+As mentioned above, SPF is more expensive than other insulation alternatives, but SPF is also the best insulation method in the world today.